 - B) managing the website later on.

 A) As I mentioned above, getting started with WordPress can get difficult for beginners.
-The fact that you can’t get everything in one place, and that you need to first obtain a domain name and web hosting introduces some complexity to the whole process.
-It can surely be intimidating.
-It’s nothing you can’t learn in an hour.
+The fact that you can’t get everything in one place and that you need first to obtain a domain name and web hosting introduces some complexity to the whole process.
+Even though it can surely be intimidating, it’s nothing you can’t learn in an hour.
 For instance, check out this guide of ours.

 After having the software installed, the next thing you need to do is pick a design – theme that you want to use on your website.
 There are thousands of themes available.
 If you’re lucky, you’ll find something you really like.
-The difficulty of setting up a specific theme depends on that theme.
-There’s no set-in-stone rule, but in general, I’d say it’s relatively easy to handle.
+The difficulty in setting up a specific theme depends on that theme.
+There’s no set-in-stone rule, but in general – it’s relatively easy to handle.

 Here’s how you install new themes: